shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

 - <details><summary><b>Domain Services</b></summary>

-  If you plan to utilize hybrid identities with either the Active Directory Domain Services or Entra Kerberos identity options, then ensure Active Directory Domain Services and that you are synchronizing the required objects.
-AD Sites & Services should be configured for the address space of your Azure virtual network if you are extending your on-premises Active Directory infrastruture into the cloud.
+  If you plan to utilize hybrid identities with either the Active Directory Domain Services or Entra Kerberos identity options, then ensure Active Directory Domain Services is configured and that you are synchronizing the required objects.
+AD Sites & Services should be configured for the address space of your Azure virtual network if you are extending your on-premises Active Directory infrastructure into the cloud.
   </details>
 - <details><summary><b>DNS</b></summary>